CDLUC3/dash/download-guide.md

     * mrt-dataone-manifest.txt
   * manifest.txt

-Please contact us at uc3@ucop.edu with any questions.

 ### Contents of the README.txt (automatically added to the data package)

 The digital object you have downloaded from Merritt contains the dataset as well as a number of system files and folders.
 In order to access the dataset: